DrPaulBrewer/market-pricing/README.md

     );

-Starting with the `buyerList` and `sellerList` in the example above, we can use the helper functions `demandFromQueue` and `supplyFromQueue` to setup for calculting the CE as follows:
+Starting with the `buyerList` and `sellerList` in the example above, we can use the helper functions `demandFromQueue` and `supplyFromQueue` to setup demand and supply functions for calculating the CE as follows:

     var qDFunc = marketPricing.demandFromQueue(
         buyerList,